Our Trolley is the best way to see our nation’s capital. The tour takes you from Union Station and through the streets of downtown D.C.

 The figure of President Lincoln seated in contemplation inside a Greek Doric temple overlooking the Reflection Pool at the edge of the National Mall is one of the most iconic sights in Washington D.C.
 The sculpture, made of white Georgia marble, stands 19-feet tall and weighs 159 tons.
 What fresh vantage point can you bring to this legendary sight?

 Built in 2004, the World War II Memorial is one of the National Mall’s newer memorials consisting of 56 pillars, representing U.S. states and territories, surrounding a plaza and fountain located on the opposite side of the Reflecting Pool from the Lincoln Memorial.
-It’s a good site to pose the family in front of.
+It’s a good site to pose the family in front of for a picture.

 With 19 stainless steel statues depicting a platoon on patrol in full combat gear amidst strips of granite and juniper bushes meant to represent Korea’s rugged terrain, the Korean War Veterans Memorial has a chilling effect upon first sight.
 Located at the southern edge of the Reflecting Pool, it was dedicated in 1995 by President Bill Clinton.